 Its sweet nectar has been used for thousands of years to treat everything from the common cold and asthma, to intestinal upset, skin lesions, and burns.
-Honey is a very powerful medicinal food.
+It is one of our oldest skin lotions and was long ago used to heal wounds.
+Honey is a natural medicinal product with many uses.

 A powerful antioxidant with antibacterial properties honey is well deserving of a more prominent role than it currently occupies in the treatment of today’s health problems.
 It could sit as comfortably in our medicine chests as it does in the kitchen cupboard.

 Composed of natural sugars honey is rich in magnesium, potassium, calcium, iron and phosphate, as well as vitamins C and B. It is more easily digested than complex refined sugars with approximately forty percent less calories than other sugar sources provide.
 The sugars within honey reduce fatigue and fuel the body with an overall increase of energy and brain function.

 Studies show that honey can be just as effective as many over the counter cough syrups for the relief of the common cold.
 A teaspoon of honey dissolved in warm water will effectively diminish cough symptoms and sooth an inflamed throat.

 Locally produced honey has an added benefit as well.
 It may provide relief from seasonal asthma symptoms.
 Bees gather pollen from local flowers and tree blossoms and small amounts of this remain within the honey.

 Studies suggest that when you consume this sweet nectar it begins to adapt your system to the potential allergy causing elements in your area.
 Some degree of protection should be acquired the first year that local honey is consumed but the full benefit may take two to three years to become apparent.